 Other Medical and Surgical Services Offered at Raleigh Ophthalmology

-The cornea is often called the “window” into the eye, and is the clear structure that covers the front part of the eye.
-The cornea has many important functions, and can have a dramatic impact on your vision if it is damaged or injured.
+The cornea is often called the “window” into the eye and is the clear structure that covers the front part of the eye.
+The cornea has many important functions and can have a dramatic impact on your vision if it is damaged or injured.
 The corneal specialists at Raleigh Ophthalmology are experts in the diagnosis and medical and surgical treatment of a wide variety of corneal and anterior segment conditions, including dry eye, keratoconus, Fuchs’ dystrophy, and many others.

 The structure of the eye is similar to that of a camera.
 The front of the eye consists of the Cornea and Lens which focus light into the eye, similar to the lens of a camera.
-The light is then absorbed by the Retina, which acts as the film of a camera.
+The light is then absorbed by the Retina, which acts like the film of a camera.
 The retina is a thin membrane-like structure that lines the inside of the eye.
 It processes the light, and then sends a signal through the Optic Nerve, which is the “wire” that connects the eye to your brain.

 Pediatric Eye Care